earth-mover/icechunk-nasa/design-docs/mursst-virtual-icechunk-store.md

 - [ ] (IN PROGRESS) Incremental appending to the most recent virtual Icechunk dataset.
 - [ ] Batch rechunking from virtual to native Zarr, stored in Icechunk.

-### Additional virtual dataset from 2024-05-12 to present day.
+### Additional virtual dataset from 2024-05-12 to present day

 A current limitation of the Zarr specification and its implementations is array data must all have the same chunk shape, dimensions, and encodings.
 Ideally, the Zarr developer community would like to implement a variable array encoding solution in Zarr.
 This would allow arrays with different compression algorithms and chunk shapes to be accessed as a single array.
 See [Zarr extension for stacked / concatenated virtual views #288](https://github.com/zarr-developers/zarr-specs/issues/288) to learn more.